tcode2k16/blog/content/posts/picoctf-2018-writeup/forensics.md

 ## Problem

 Some odd [traffic](/blog/picoctf-2018-writeup/Forensics/Lying Out/traffic.png) has been detected on the network, can you identify it?
 More [info](/blog/picoctf-2018-writeup/Forensics/Lying Out/info.txt) here.
-Connect with nc 2018shell2.picoctf.com 27108 to help us answer some questions.
+Connect with `nc 2018shell2.picoctf.com 27108` to help us answer some questions.

 ## Solution

-TODO
+Just read the graph and do this problem by hand.

+flag: `picoCTF{w4y_0ut_de051415}`

 # What's My Name?